 - If possible, we need to capture and permanently store more CO2 in the concrete than is produced during the manufacture and use of the concrete.
 This requires the development of knowledge and technology which is just emerging from the lab.

-Read the report now for further insight and recommendations.
+Read the full report below for further insight and recommendations.

 A new UK Concrete Decarbonisation Taskforce, convened by the ICE, will oversee the delivery of the Low Carbon Concrete Routemap.